On sampling symmetric Gibbs distributions on sparse random graphs and hypergraphs: Sampling from Random Factor Graphs 2023-11-24

-It is clear that the distribution of $\bsigma_{i+1}(\partial \alpha_i)$ is not the same as the marginal of $\mu_{i+1}$ at $\partial \alpha_i$.
-This choice introduces an error.
-For the cases we consider here, we show that this error is very small.
-A natural question is whether we can implement the update in \eqref{eq:ProbInitUpdateCycle} efficiently.
-It turns out that we can, because $H$ is a unicyclic graph.
-We give further details about the implementation of the update in \eqref{eq:ProbInitUpdateCycle} later in the presentation.
+It is clear that the distribution of $\bsigma_{i+1}(H)$ is not the same as the marginal of $\mu_{i+1}$ at $H$.
+In the proof of \cref{theorem:FinalDetAcc}, we quantify the error that this discrepancy introduces.
+Furthermore, in the proof of \cref{thrm:FinalDetTime}, we show how we get $\bsigma_{i+1}(H)$ efficiently.